intellij-rust/intellij-rust/ARCHITECTURE.md

   * custom language [tutorial][lang-tutorial]
   * custom language support [reference][lang-reference].

-If you find any piece of SDK docs missing or unclear, do open an issue at [sdk-YouTrack].
+If you find any piece of SDK docs missing or unclear, do open an issue at [YouTrack][sdk-YouTrack].
 You can also [contribute directly][sdk-contributing] to the plugin development docs.

 It's also very inspirational to browse existing plugins.
 Check out [Erlang] and [Go] plugins.
 There is also [plugin repository] and, of course, [Kotlin plugin].